 When someone arrives at campus, it is evident that SMU is a beautiful place.
 One quickly realizes though is that it is also a place of abundance.
 The university facilities and socio economic background of many if not most of the students means that there is little if any outward need.
 Of course this is not true for EVERY student, but it does mean that any kind of event, food, or other opportunity will not be unique, novel, or especially valuable to the typical student.
 Said another way, students are used to getting things and having things, so there are few wants for material items.

 Ironically, as abundant as SMU is materially, it can be very trying socially and can be harmful to mental wellbeing.
 The pressure to keep up materially and be successful academically or professionally means that every activity or action carries enormous weight.
 Feeling isolated and under pressure can lead some to high levels of anxiety and other mental illness.

 RUF is here for students looking to find help when this hits.
 Much of our ministry happens over meals and in coffee shops, listening and counseling students towards their sufficiency in Christ Jesus.

 Status & Conformity - "Where do I rank and how do I fit in?"

-SMU is a tight-knit community and every students works to find their place.
+SMU is a tight-knit community and every student works to find their place.
 Some students care deeply about fitting in with the “right” group.
 This is true everywhere but can be highlighted in the Greek system.
-Students typically find they end up in the right place and form lasting friendships, but freshman can feel pressure their first semester.
+Students typically find they end up in the right place and form lasting friendships, and freshman can feel pressure their first semester.

 Many students who don't join a sorority or fraternity will likely find community within their major or one of the many other student groups.
 Additionally, in 2014 the campus instituted a residential commons system wherein first and second-year students live in a dorm with its own unique culture and community.